 You turn to them and you say, “Yeah, I’d like to offer this service for you.
 I’m willing to do it for $250 bucks a month,” which isn’t crazy, in my opinion.
 If you offer that to them, a lot of times they’ll say, “Yeah,” because it’s not a ton of money and now their headache is gone, right?
 They don’t want to deal with it anymore.

 So because of that, in terms of how much you can make every single month by the end of your first year, I think it’s realistic to say $1,000 to $3,000 bucks a month.
 I know that sounds crazy, but I’m saying it because let’s just assume you get four decent-sized buildings with clients; now just with four buildings, you are making $1,000 a month.

 That’s all it takes.
 It’s not a ton of money.
 Like I said, all you’ve got to do is go there once a month, walk around, clean it up.
 That’s all it really is.

 The beauty of this is that you’re making the money, you take a headache away from them, and you’re also getting exercise, which is nice.
 Now, in terms of a resource to actually start this business, there is one—it is called cleanlots.com.

-Number four is personal tailoring services.
+Have you ever considered personal tailoring services?
 Now I’m not talking about creating a storefront and saying, “I’m a tailor,” and creating a Google profile and all that.